-Under Assessor Church's leadership, upgrades to the department's largest document management system, FileNet, were installed.
+The Department's document management system, FileNet, was expanded and upgraded to include welfare exemption documents and all APN photos to improve efficiency and productivity.
 These upgrades improved the speed and reliability of the system.
 In addition, workflow data between the Appraisal and Recorder staff is more secure, and the new system provides maintenance and support levels that were not available in the prior version.

 PC and Software Upgrades

-To ensure our employees are provided with the latest tools and technology, Assessor Church authorized the IT Division to roll out 58 new PCs to replace aging computers and migrate all of the machines to a MS Windows 7 environment.
-As with all newer technology, the new computers are faster, more economical to run and increase staff efficiency significantly.
+To ensure employees are provided with the latest tools and technology, 65 new PCs were rolled out to replace aging computers and migrate all of the machines to an MS Windows 7 or Windows 10 and MS Office 2016 environment.
+As with all newer technology, the new computers are faster, more economical to run and significantly increase staff efficiency.